FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/unconf_access_management.md

 #### Recommendation

-When using LDAP in PassPort or <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> for access management, it is highly recommended that you run the CFTSXPAM process offline prior to starting Transfer CFT, or the Transfer CFT Copilot server, if the persistent cache does not exist.
+When using LDAP in PassPort or for access management, it is highly recommended that you run the CFTSXPAM process offline prior to starting Transfer CFT, or the Transfer CFT Copilot server, if the persistent cache does not exist.
 Neglecting to do so could result in a significant delay in the first login.

 > **Note:**
 >